TrainWeb.org Facebook Page

 On the way to Lava Tank.

 The Lava water tank.
-Next we would run down the Lava Loop.
+Next we would travel down the loop.

-Our engine is still working hard pulling our train.
+Our engine was still working hard pulling our train.

-The train crossed the Hangman's/Ferguson's Trestle, named for Mr. Ferguson who was convicted for an unknown crime and was hanged from this bridge by a local posse.
-We then ran the rest of the way into Antonito.
+Crossing Hangman's/Ferguson's Trestle, named for Mr. Ferguson who was convicted for an unknown crime and was hanged from this bridge by a local posse.
+We then continued the rest of the way into Antonito.

-We passed Galloping Goose 5 on our way to the station then Elizabeth and I detrained and went to the bus on which were all of the Galloping Goose riders from today's trip.
-We left, leaving about thirty people to wait for the next bus.
-Our bus driver engaged in a commentary during most of the hour-and-a-quarter trip back to Chama.
+Passing Galloping Goose 5 on our way to the station, where Elizabeth and I detrained and went to the bus, on which were all of the Galloping Goose riders from today's trip.
+We left, leaving about thirty people to wait for the next bus and our bus driver engaged in a commentary during most of the hour-and-a-quarter trip back to Chama.
 Before we returned to the car, we visited the gift shop and Elizabeth bought a replacment T-shirt for the one that she had somehow lost last year, as well as a new magnet.
 We then checked into the Branding Iron Motel for the night.